PrestaShop/docs/development/architecture/introduction.md

 - Module controllers – Modules can add new routes and custom pages in the FO or BO.
 - Payment options – Payment modules can add payment options in the checkout process.
-- Declaring and sharing services – Since 1.7.4, modules can use and declare Symfony services.
+- Declaring and sharing services – Modules can use and declare Symfony services.

 Modules can also be used to customize PrestaShop:

 - Class override system – This system allows a module to replace any class in the Legacy stack.
 - BO template overrides – Allows to replace templates from the **new theme** in the BO.
-- Service overrides – Since 1.7.4, modules can replace Core services with their own.
+- Service overrides – Modules can replace Core services with their own.
 - CSS and JS injection – Modules can also inject style and javascript code into a page.

 In addition, modules can be customized by Themes.
 Themes supporting a given module can override the module's own FO templates in order to improve their integration.